 Chemical Sciences 2020

-Chemical sciences 2020 is a global overview the theme: “New Innovations And Recent Applications In Chemistry Sciences” is aims to bring together academic scientists, all researchers and research scholars to exchange and share their experiences and research results on all aspects of chemistry sciences.
+Chemical sciences 2020 is a global overview the theme: “New Innovations And Recent Applications In Chemistry Sciences in Challenging COVID-19 pandemic" is aims to bring together academic scientists, all researchers and research scholars to exchange and share their experiences and research results on all aspects of chemistry sciences.
 It also provides an international disciplinary platform for researcher’s professors, practitioners and educators to present their work and discuss the most recent innovations, trends, and concerns as well as tough practical challenges encountered, and solutions adopted in the fields of chemistry and technology.

 Call for Contributions

 All honourable Author are requested to contribute to and help shape the conference through submissions of their research or project abstracts, papers and e-posters.
 Also, their great research contributions describing the original and unexpected and unpublished results of constructive, conceptual, empirical most importantly experimental and theoretical work in all areas of chemistry sciences and technology are invited for presentation at the prestigious conference.
 The conference solicits contributions of new research abstracts, papers with new ideas and interbred work, e-posters that address the unique themes with great topics of the chemistry conference, including figures, tables and references of novel research materials.